Rogue-1/HTB/FullPWN/Trick.md

 10.129.51.233 trick.htb root.trick.htb preprod-payroll.trick.htb
 ```

-Navigating to prerod gives a login page that is vulnerable to sql injection.
+Navigating to preprod gives a login page that is vulnerable to sql injection.

 Note: Before I found this vulnerability I tried a couple of ways of getting passwords and usernames.